drakonli/dota2_customized_grid/README.md

 Check out https://www.youtube.com/watch?v=U5hgxPfecv4 to learn more

-Main task of this program is to import/export HeroGridCustomization which consists of HeroNameCustomization's.
+Main task of this program is to Customize Dota2 Heroes Grid.

 Main models:
-1. HeroGridCustomization or just GridCustomization
+1. HeroGridCustomization or just GridCustomization - contains HeroNameCustomizations.
-2. HeroNameCustomization - which is a node of GridCustomization
+2. HeroNameCustomization - contains all the information needed to customize a node of hero grid

 Concepts and frameworks:
 * DDD (Layered Architecture)